 i’m just looking for something scene mostly.

 I couldn’t find my usual drink on the menu and being a nervous awkward type didn’t feel like asking if they could make me one.
 I instead got a Cafe Da.
 That’s how they named it.
-It didn’t have any of those markings that indidcate the pronounciation but whatever.
-The drink literally just translates to Coffee Ice, which is why it was a little strange that the barista offered a hot one first. i didn’t want to decline.
+It didn’t have any of those markings that indicate the pronunciation but whatever.
+The drink literally just translates to Coffee Ice, which is why it was a little strange that the barista offered a hot one first.
+I didn’t want to decline.
 It’s very basic.
 Strongly brewed coffee poured over (ice optional) some condensed milk.

 there was a set of journals by the door.
 Light brown covers like paper grocery paper bags.
-I’m listening to owner talk with a random patron about the history of the place.
+I’m listening to the owner talk with a random patron about the history of the place.
 I induced that previous patrons could add what every they felt to them.
 There were a lot of sketches.
 Phone numbers.
-Lots of droll college exestential musings.
+Lots of droll college existential musings.
 I added my usual.
-A piece of modern hacktivist symbolism and bit of poetry regrading unrequited love.
-I don’t know if I wanted anyone to ever see it, but I knew it felt good to add a little piece of myself to the crowd sourced.
+A piece of modern hacktivist symbolism and bit of poetry regarding unrequited love.
+I don’t know if I wanted anyone to ever see it, but I knew it felt good to add a little piece of myself to the crowdsourced.